 QR codes were invented in the 90s, but they didn’t have their hay day until around 2011 or 2012.
 When smartphones started becoming the truly ubiquitous devices they are today.
 So, rolling out technology scannable by everyone’s smartphones made sense.

 But there was a problem.
-Businesses didn’t quite know how to deploy QR codes.
+Businesses didn’t quite know how to make QR codes or how to deploy QR codes.
 People placed them in inconvenient places.
+Few understood QR code dimensions.
 They took people to clunky websites that weren’t optimized for mobile devices.
 The first iteration of QR code use was basically wishful thinking on the part of corporations.
 They liked the idea of QR codes, but they didn’t execute it well.
 And so, 10 years ago, QR codes didn’t catch on like some folks predicted.

 But QR codes, and our usage of them, has matured.
 We learned from the dog days of 2011.
 In that sense, it is a bit of a QR code comeback.
 Today’s businesses using and generating QR codes are, on a whole, good stewards of the technology.
 And because they’re now deployed and used optimally, QR codes are legitimately some of the most convenient pieces of tech out there.
 And that’s doubly true given the importance of hygienic, touchless commerce.